mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 The example becomes more interesting once we want to display data from the server and show a loading indicator.

-The example below is simplified in order to the highlight the most interesting parts.
-Later in this article we share a sandbox with a complete example.
+The example below is simplified in order to highlight the most interesting parts.
 The gist is the following:

 ```jsx
 const [itemsFromServer, setItemsFromServer] = useState(null);